 Ms. Lawson has written and lectured on a broad array of employment-law issues, including wage-and-hour law, sick leave, wrongful termination, leaves of absence, retaliation, discrimination, remote working arrangements, and employee disability rights.

-Ms. Lawson lives with her husband and two daughters in Piedmont and, since 2011, has served as a member of that city’s Civil Service Commission, which hears disputes between the City and its employees.
+Ms. Lawson lives with her husband and two daughters in Piedmont where she served for six years as a member of that city’s Civil Service Commission, which hears disputes between the City and its employees.

 Click to see our Notable Representations.